jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 - Robot loops are recorded at broad loop boundaries such as `robot.syncOrders user:1` and `robot.processingLoop user:1`.
 - Startup and background work without an explicit context is recorded as `uncategorized`.

+The exported report includes:

+- `schemaVersion: 2` so reports from the old and corrected collectors are distinguishable.
+- Overall query counts, database time, errors, slow queries, and query rates.
+- Read, write, transaction, and other-operation counts.
+- Rows returned and rows directly affected by writes.
+- Context invocation counts, elapsed time, and queries per completed invocation.
+- SQL grouped by a stable fingerprint of the full normalized statement.
+- A context-plus-SQL breakdown showing which statement each route or loop generated.
+- Recent slow queries with their operation, fingerprint, context, and row counts.

+Context attribution is active only while the route or robot-loop invocation is running.
+Timers and websocket callbacks that outlive their originating startup function are recorded as `uncategorized` instead of being incorrectly attributed to startup for the rest of the process lifetime.

+The report's `affectedRowCount` is populated for direct PostgreSQL `INSERT`, `UPDATE`, `DELETE`, and `MERGE` results.
+A write performed inside a CTE may report its returned summary row under `resultRowCount` without exposing the internal affected-row total to the generic query wrapper.

 Admin-only endpoints:

 - `GET /api/admin/dbMetrics?limit=20`: returns totals, top contexts, top SQL statements, and recent slow queries.